eclau29/MakeChangeProject/README.md

 * A possible method to correct the precision error inherent in double data types
 * How to successfully restructure code into several methods for more efficient editing
 * How to successfully send arguments/Objects to method parameters
+* How to create and push files to GitHub